mahmoudimus/ac/docs/public/guides/getting-started.md

 # Getting Started

 Add-ons are essentially web applications that integrate with your Atlassian applications.
 In this tutorial, you'll turn a simple HTML page (a web application, for the sake of illustration) into an Atlassian Connect add-on.
 You'll install it in a local running copy of JIRA in OnDemand mode.
-This tutorial is meant to show you a very basic preview of the Connect framework, and how it interacts with Atlassian applications.
-By completion, you will:
+This tutorial shows you a basic preview of the Connect framework and how it interacts with Atlassian applications.
+Here's what you'll accomplish:

 * [Create a basic `atlassian-connect.json` descriptor](#descriptor)
 * [Build an add-on web application: A super simple HTML page](#webapp)